sosuisen/git-documentdb/docs-api/git-documentdb.validator.normalizecollectionpath.md

 ## Validator.normalizeCollectionPath() method

-Normalized collectionPath is '' or path strings that has a trailing slash and no heading slash. '/' is not allowed.
+Normalized collectionPath is '' or path strings that has a trailing slash and no heading slash.
+Root ('/') is not allowed.
 Backslash \\ or yen ¥ is replaced with slash /.

 <b>Signature:</b>